dimaa21/website-halloween/README.md

 # Responsive Halloween Website Using HTML, CSS & JavaScript
 Welcome to this engaging Halloween-themed website that impresses with its responsiveness and creative design.
 This project is crafted using HTML, CSS, and JavaScript, boasting a range of interesting features.

-<ul><li>Scrolling Animations: Enjoy seamless scrolling with captivating animations as you navigate through the content.</li>
+- **Scrolling Animations :** Enjoy seamless scrolling with captivating animations as you navigate through the content.</li>

-<li>Three Color Designs
-The website offers three distinct color schemes—green, red, and black—allowing you to choose your preferred visual style.</li>
+- **Three Color Designs :** The website offers three distinct color schemes—green, red, and black—allowing you to choose your preferred visual style.</li>

-# Smooth Section Transitions
+Smooth Section Transitions
 Experience smooth transitions between sections for a comfortable and enjoyable user experience.

 # Mobile-First Development